x-govuk/govuk-eleventy-plugin/docs/search.md

 The site search needs an index of your pages and the key words and phrases they contain.

-Create the search index by creating a page that uses the `search-index` template:
+Create the search index by creating a page that uses the `search-index` layout:

 ```yaml
 ---